dashohoxha/killercoda-scenarios/docker-scripts/virtual-computer-lab/step4.md

    `grep CONTAINER /var/ds/linuxmint/settings.sh`{{execute}}

-2. Now go to tab of guacamole, logout from user admin, and login as the new user:
+2. Now go to the tab of guacamole, logout from user admin, and login as the new user:

    https://[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/